Dominick Zator: International career

 Born in Canada, Zator is of Polish descent.
 In November 2019, Zator was named to Canada's 23-man squad for a CONCACAF Nations League match against the United States.

-In March 2023 Zator was re-called to Canada ahead of two CONCACAF Nations League fixutres against Honduras and Curaçao.
+In March 2023 Zator was re-called to Canada ahead of two CONCACAF Nations League fixtures against Honduras and Curaçao.
+In June 2023 Zator was named to the final squad contesting the Nations League Finals.
+He did not make an appearance in the Semi-final or Final as Canada finished runners-up to the United States.